juanpablogt/Block_moodle_plugin/README.md

 The plugins provide the following features:

-1 List all the teachers and advisors in a course.
+1 List all the teachers and advisors in a course.\n
-2 Modify the block's configuration based on user roles.
-3 Send messages to teachers and advisors.
+2 Modify the block's configuration based on user roles.\n 3 Send messages to teachers and advisors.\n

 Example: